The role of Policy & Legal Division in developing proposals for the future

 - FATCA - The Division continues to contribute to the Government’s working party on FATCA.

-- Potential changes to regulatory legislation made under the Financial Services Act 2008 and the Collective Investment Schemes Act2008 are being considered now, for inclusion in a revised Rule Book etc that will be consulted upon later in 2013 and come into effect from January 2014.
-As a result, users are requested to notify any specific issues they have with the secondary legislation to the Commission on firstname.lastname@example.org now.
+- The biennial revision of regulatory legislation made under the Financial Services Act 2008 is now in progress and changes are planned to come into effect on 1 January 2014.
+Users are requested to notify any specific issues they have regarding the secondary legislation to the Commission on firstname.lastname@example.org.